-This document details the policy adopted by SNAPS to help to ensure clearly defined appropriate behaviour and safeguarding applies to all of our clients, employees, contractors and volunteers.
+This document details the policy adopted by SNAPS to help to ensure clearly defined appropriate behaviour and safeguarding applies to all our clients, employees, contractors, volunteers and Trustees.

 All adults who come into contact with children in their work have a duty of care to safeguard and promote their welfare.
-The Children Act 2004, through the Stay Safe outcome of the Every Child Matters Change for Children programme, places a duty on service providers to safeguard and promote the well-being of children.
+(For the purpose of this document the term 'adults' encompasses employees, contractors, volunteers, trustees and service users.)
+The Children Act 2004, through the Stay Safe outcome of Every Child Matters Change for Children programme, places a duty on service providers to safeguard and promote the well-being of children.
 This includes the need to ensure that all adults who work with or on behalf of children are competent, confident and safe to do so.
 The vast majority of adults who work with children act professionally and aim to provide a safe and supportive environment which secures the well-being and very best outcomes for children in their care.
-However, it is recognised that in this area of work tensions and misunderstandings can occur.
+However, it is recognised that in this area of work, tensions and misunderstandings can occur.
 It is here that the behaviour of adults can give rise to allegations of abuse being made against them.
 Allegations may be malicious or misplaced.
 They may arise from differing perceptions of the same event, but when they occur, they are inevitably distressing and difficult for all concerned.